 Video has to be edited – it is inherent in the form.
 I film to edit, to weave threads of visuals and sometimes narrative with music through time.
 An hour or more condensed and concentrated to a few minutes.
 And this, I realise, is why I like it so much.
 Editing.

 I’ve spent a lot of time at Furillen this last couple of months.
 The early part resulted in The Constant Falling but more recently in a machina produced from a Saveme Oh performance – The Colouring of Snow (top of page).
-Below are the images that I put up on Flickr – quite different from what I was doing last year.
+Below are shown some of the images that I put up on Flickr – which are quite different from what I was doing last year.

 * Sontag, Susan.
 On Photography.
 New Ed.
 London: Penguin, 1979. p.97.